 Will agrees, saying, that what ultimately saved the project was "our inner conviction that what we were doing was right - I rate her so much, I stuck by her through thick and thin, and she by me."

 "Her musical vision is her own," Will says of Daúde.
 "She is urban, sophisticated, feminine and romantic and loves techno and dance and clubbing.
 Not for her the Brazilian clichés of sand and sun.
 She always felt her destiny was outside of Brazil, but with her feet planted in the Brazilian soil."

-Her fans await the new release anxiously.
-"Our Black Pearl of Brazilian popular music," enthuses one on her website, "without doubt you're the swingingest muse."
+Her fans awaited the new release anxiously.
+"Our Black Pearl of Brazilian popular music," enthused one on her website, "without doubt you're the swingingest muse."
 Her reputation at home is inestimable: "Daúde, you are the pride of us all."